toepump/toepump.github.io/content/posts/rmpc.md

 4. Configure the `mpd.conf` file

 There are many options.
-But in reality, to get things up and running for a local music library and player, you really don't need to touch many of the defaults.
+But in truth, to get things up and running for a local music library and player, you really don't need to touch many of them.
 I recommend reading the comments in the example configuration file or the docs, but at the end of the day, here are the active lines in my config:

 ```conf